 All team presentations will be conducted April 4-5 at i2E’s Oklahoma City offices.
 The eight undergraduate semifinalist teams will present to a panel of Oklahoma investors, business and community leaders on Friday.
 The six finalists in each division will present on Saturday with the top three winners in each division announced at the Awards Dinner on April 10.
 All presentations must be able to display on a computer running Windows 8.1, Microsoft Office Professional Plus 2013, Adobe Flash and Apple Quicktime with no additional software required.
 Presentation rooms will not have access to the internet, so please plan accordingly.

 Decision of the judges will be final and winners announced at the Awards dinner on April 10.

 Mileage and Hotel Expenses:

 Each team is responsible for its own expenses incurred during the competition.

-Since the Undergraduate Finalists will be announced during the reception on April 4, we suggest that all Semifinalist teams and advisors take into consideration the need for hotel accommodations if traveling a distance.
+Since the Undergraduate Finalists will be announced after the competition April 4, we suggest that all Semifinalist teams and advisors take into consideration the need for hotel accommodations if traveling a distance.
 Hotel arrangements will be made by teams.